lc-dl/apps/README.md

 placeholder

 ## Available Apps:
-> ℹ️ Note : All apps available here have been tested and are already setup for use with LiveContainer.
-Additional info will show for each app you download.
+> All apps available here have been tested and are already setup for use with LiveContainer.

 ### More Info: